ycpoon/ycpoon.github.io/_pages/experiences.md

 - Supporting the development of the course's Autograder, mainly responsible for structuring test cases using UVM frameworks to verify students' digital designs more systematically and provide students with automated and accurate feedback on buggy designs.
 - Wrote several bash scripts automating RTL design testing and grading for 200+ students.

-*References: Karem Sakallah, Professor of EECS UMich, karem@umich.edu*
+*References: Karem Sakallah, Professor of CSE UMich, karem@umich.edu*

 &nbsp;
 &nbsp;